DHI/datatalks/talk_5_notebooks_vs_scripts/notebooks_project_work/readme.md

-# Notebooks for interactive discussions with clients
+# Notebooks for organizing your project work